-For the purpose of this policy, the term ‘employee’ below includes faculty, professional staff and student employees.
+For the purpose of this policy, the term 'employee' below includes faculty, professional staff, and student employees.

-complete a “Manager First Report of Injury Form” within 24 hours of the injury or onset of illness.
-If the employee is unable to report the injury, the employee's manager must complete the form to the best of his/her ability as soon as possible.
+complete a "Manager First Report of Injury Form" within 24 hours of the injury or onset of illness.
+If the employee is unable to report the injury, the employee's manager must complete the form to the best of their ability as soon as possible.

 If an employee is absent from work for a full day or shift due to a work-related injury or illness, the employee's Manager is required to notify Human Resources (358-3902) on the first day the employee is absent from work.

 Medical Treatment Following a Work-related Injury or Illness: The College has selected a panel of physicians and other healthcare providers who are available to treat your work-related injury or illness.
 In order to assure payment through Workers' Compensation insurance, care must be received from a healthcare provider on that panel during the first 90 days of treatment.
 An employee may receive treatment, during the first 90 days, from a healthcare provider not on that panel if referred by a provider on the panel.
 If you are injured at work or suffer an occupational illness, you have certain legal RIGHTS and DUTIES under Section 306 (f.1)(1)(i) of the Workers' Compensation Act regarding your medical treatment.

 Workers' Compensation Benefits: Benefits are provided to employees who incur injuries or illness arising from, and in the course of, their employment.
 In the event of a compensable work-related injury or illness, employees are entitled to reimbursement for reasonable and necessary surgical and medical services and supplies, and orthopedic appliances and prosthesis, including training in their use.